breadtubetv/breadtubetv/content/channels/stimulator/index.md

----
 description: Anarchist video collective cranking out radical videos since 1994. sub.Media is a video production ensemble, which aims to promote anarchist and anti-capitalist ideas, and aid social struggles through the dissemination of radical films and videos.
   Founded in 1994, sub.Media has produced hundreds of videos on everything from anti-globalization protests to films about shoplifting.
 Our films have been screened around the world in social centers and movie theaters and have been watched by millions on the internet.
 title: stimulator
 type: channel
-channel: stimulator
 menu:
   main:
     parent: Channels
-videos:
+videos: null
 tags:
 - breadtube
 url: /stimulator/